acgetchell/mundus-atrox/src/journals/seventh.md

 3. *Viker* misses her attacks.
 4. *Steve* hits the Construct critically and does 3 damage.
 5. *CoralKing* hits one headbutt and does 5 damage.
 6. The Constructs hit *CoralKing* 1/6 times with their flanked advantage on him, lucky!
 He gets 9 points of damage.
 I get bit for 7 points of damage.
 One of the Constructs shoots 2 bolts of Lightning at another damaged Construct and heals it 34 HP!
-The Stegosaurus attacks and does 15 damage.
+The Stegosaur attacks and does 15 damage.

 #### Turn 4

 1. *Benjamin* moves and heals me for 9 HP while a Construct gets an Opportunity attack on him but misses.
 2. I hit and deal 22 damage!
 However, the extra flames don't seem to have an effect.
-3. *Viker* disengages and moves to the 3rd Construct (it is the most damaged since it keeps getting hit by the Stegosaurus) to cast a Shillelagh cantrip as a Bonus action which gives her wooden staff magical damage.
+3. *Viker* disengages and moves to the 3rd Construct (it is the most damaged since it keeps getting hit by the Stegosaur) to cast a Shillelagh cantrip as a Bonus action which gives her wooden staff magical damage.
 4. *Steve* hits a Construct with an Unarmed attack and does 2 points of damage.
-5. *CoralKing* uses Step of the Wind (which disengages from the 2nd Construct as a bonus action) to move and flank the 1st Construct with me and attack.
+5. *CoralKing* uses Step of the Wind (which disengages from the 2nd Construct as a Bonus action) to move and flank the 1st Construct with me and attack.
 He hits and does 8 damage.
 6. The 2nd Construct moves closer to me and attacks.
 They hit twice and deal 10 points of damage but only 4 stick.
 Remember that every hit is reduced by 3 because of my armor and feat!
 A critical hit is also done by the 1st Construct and does 22 points of damage, 19 sticks.
 The 3rd one attacks *Viker* and does 7 points of damage.
-The Stegosaurus flanks and hits a Construct for double damage!
+The Stegosaur flanks and hits a Construct for double damage!
 That Construct is down!

 #### Turn 5